 In order to get married in Norway, you have to contact the Norwegian Population Registry (folkeregisteret) in the town where you want to marry.
 They will inform you of the necessary documentation to provide.
 You will have to provide proof that you are not already married in Canada.

-This document is available from the Department of Foreign Affairs in Ottawa.
+This document is available from Global Affairs Canada in Ottawa.
 Contact:

-- Certification and Authentication of Documents Program at DFADT.
+- Certification and Authentication of Documents Program at Global Affairs Canada.

 - Statement in lieu of certificate of non-impediment to marriage for persons wishing to get married outside of Canada